ebatuhankaynak/2B.E-bola/README.md

 #e-Bola
-Cs 319 project repository for group 2B
+e-Bola project repository for group 2B

 As group 2B, our project is a real time strategy - puzzle game, which consists of 4-5 levels.